 Well, actually, it might matter quite a bit.
 You see, not all routers are created equal.
 Just like any other piece of technology, there are different levels of quality and performance when it comes to Wi-Fi routers.

 So, if you’re looking for the best possible experience when surfing the web or streaming movies and TV shows from Netflix or Amazon Prime Video, then you’re going to want to invest in a high-quality router.
-But just how much should you spend on a new Wi-Fi router?
-Here’s a look at some factors that will influence how much money you’ll need to shell out:

 1. The size of your home – If you live in a small apartment or condo, then you won’t need to spend as much money on your router as someone who lives in a large house or multi-story home.
 That’s because the further your signal has to travel, the more powerful your router will need to be.
 2. The number of devices that will be using the Wi-Fi – Do you have 10 devices that will be connecting to your home network at once?